AlisAquilae/Academia/content/Notes/Lecture Notes/Multivariate Mathematics Applied/MMA Lecture 3.md

 $$

 For small deviations in multiple directions, add the effects (rather than multiply, which is the case in 1 route)

+## Why tangent planes or linear approximation?
+Tangent lines (or planes) and linear approximations are key tools
+- Linear approximations shows the effect of uncertainty in the variables on the fu